Register for Surviving in the Classroom – Tips for Teachers

 Double ARC has collaborated with the Centers for Disease Control and Prevention and others to develop a curriculum for teachers.
 Through knowledge, coping skills and problem-solving practice, participants will be able to discover which are most beneficial in working with their child’s current issues.

-Instrumental in developing Double ARC’s multi-disciplinary FASD diagnostic team that was trained by Sterling Clarren, M.D. in Seattle, Sr. Suzette continues to serve on that team.
+Sr. Suzette was instrumental in developing Double ARC’s multi-disciplinary FASD diagnostic team that was trained by Sterling Clarren, M.D. in Seattle.
+She leads that team today.
 In addition to presentations at local, state, and national conferences she provides advocacy services for clients in school, judicial and social service settings.
-Prior to Double ARC she served in education for twenty two years as teacher and principal in schools in Ohio, Illinois, and Indiana.
+Sr. Suzette served in education for 22 years as teacher and principal in schools in Ohio, Illinois, and Indiana.

 Fee: $75/per person, $70/each for 3 or more professionals from the same school, $35/each for students